scala/scala-lang/_posts/2020-02-20-community-build.md

 The 2.13 build currently has **209 repos** and a total of **3.4 million lines** of code.
 (A year ago, on 2.12, we had 185 repos and 3.2 million lines.
 On 2.13, we had only 79 repos.)
+It takes about nine hours to run.

 Repos added in the last year include: advxml, akka-http-webgoat, akka-management, akka-streams-tcp-chat, alpakka-kafka, avro4s,